microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 #### Basic options

-- Create a new resource group of the name of your choosing or use an existing resource group.
-For instructor led workshops yo
+- Use the same resource group as your logical server.
-- Create a new logical server and use a database name of your choice.
+- Create a new logical server based on the requirements above and use a database name of your choice.
 - You will not be using elastic pools.
 - Use the following Compute+Storage options:
     - Use the General Purpose service tier and Provisioned Compute Tier.